 An Extended Weekend Getaway in the Pocono Mountains

-After visiting one (or two) of these beautiful natural attractions, return to Cove Haven Entertainment Resorts for an unforgettable evening.
+After visiting one (or two) of these beautiful natural attractions, return to Cove Pocono Resorts for an unforgettable evening.
 The Month of Love draws near, so don’t forget to book that long-overdue romantic escape to the “Honeymoon Capital of the World.”
 In February, every day is Valentine’s Day at Cove Haven.
 As usual, on-site activities will include champagne toasts, hot cocoa relays, chocolate tastings, ice carving, cooking demonstrations, photoshoots, cocktail-making showcases, lap dance classes, s’mores, trivia, and so much more!
 These all-inclusive packages sell out fast, so please call us today at 800-432-9932 (or check availability online).